pcx229/OpensslWrapper/README.md

 download openssl developers edition for MinGW to the version of windows you have from here:
 https://slproweb.com/products/Win32OpenSSL.html
+`note:` this version of openssl require linking .lib files, with MinGW64 i had issus trying to link this type of file so the project was built on the base MinGW version.

 #### using newer version of openssl: